davidstutz/kohana-red/guide/red/usage.md

 ## Check User Logged In

-To check whether a user is login:
+To check whether a user is logged in:

 	if (Red::instance()->logged_in())
 	{